gkontogeorgos/temperatures-data-visualization/README.md

-# Temperature Data Visualizer
+# Temperature Data Visualization

 ## Overview

-The **Temperature Data Visualizer** is a web-based application that allows users to upload temperature data (in CSV format), visualize temperature trends through interactive charts, and customize display options.
+The **Temperature Data Visualization** is a web-based application that allows users to upload temperature data (in CSV format), visualize temperature trends through interactive charts, and customize display options.
 The project utilizes **React** and **Highcharts** for a dynamic, user-friendly experience.

 ---